 I’ve owned various Hilleberg tents for the past four years.
-They’ve joined me them on many trips including a ski to the North Pole and quite a few long distance UK hikes.
-I’ve also used some other tents, but none of them match the GT for its performance in extreme environments.
+They’ve joined me them on many trips including a ski to the North Pole and quite a few long-distance UK hikes.
+I’ve also used some other tents, but none of them matches the GT for its performance in extreme environments.

 Part of the Hilleberg Black label range, the Keron is, I am sad to say, now discontinued.
 But that doesn’t mean you can’t get hold of one.

 Many outdoor stores still sell this model.
 They’re also available on eBay and from outdoor gear exchange groups on Facebook.
 Before I go into this review all I can say is I recommend you consider buying one of these tents.

 Okay, let’s take a deep dive into the Keron 3 GT.